CarlaBuongiorno/MilestoneProject1/README.md

 ### Scope

-For the initial release of this website, I have decided on a Minimal Viable Product approach - considering my current skillset is at beginner level.
+For the initial release of this website, I have decided on a "Minimal Viable Product" approach - considering my current skillset is at beginner level.

 Features include:
 - The ability to navigate with ease through a single page site; either by scrolling through the varous sections, or by clicking on the links on the navigation bar - which is always in view.
-- An eye catching, aesthetically pleasing 'Home' page.
+- An eye catching, aesthetically pleasing __Home__ page.
-- A 'Fun Facts' section to grab the users attention.
+- A __Fun Facts__ section to grab the users attention.
-- A 'Recipes' section that is minimal and comprehensible through layout, with links to the preferred recipe which open on a new page so that users can easily return to the main site.
+- A __Recipes__ section that is minimal and comprehensible due to the layout.
+Links to step-by-step instructions are provided for each recipe which opens in a new tab so that users can easily return to the site.
 - A step-by-step video for the user to be inspired to take immediate action followingin the kitchen.
-- A 'Subscribe | Contact Us' form for more free recipes and weekly newsletter.
+- A __Subscribe | Contact Us__ form for more free recipes and weekly newsletter.
 - A footer with a copyright and social media links for user to interact and become part of the Monster Delicious Community.

 ### Structure

 I have intentionally created a single page website with minimal written content in order for the user not to feel overwhelmed, but rather inspired.

+The __Home__ sections features a hero image with a navigation bar, and a small piece of information inviting the user to discover the dessert recipes below.

-The pictures in the 'Fun Facts' section are purely for aesthetic purposes, matching the short and fun 'Did You Know?' pieces.
+The pictures in the __Fun Facts__ section are purely for aesthetic purposes, matching the short and fun 'Did You Know?' pieces.

-The 'Recipes' section features:-
+The __Recipes__ section features:-
 - several recipes
 - each with a picture of the dessert
 - a short but tantalizing description